Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 1.Handling Null & Duplicate Values

 * Null values in children,agent & company columns were replace by 0.
-* Null values in country were replaced by NA.
+* Null values in country were replaced by not specified.
 * All duplicate rows were removed.

 2.Converting Datatypes